 Birds you can see here include:

-Black-headed Gull, Eurasian Blackbird, Blue Tit, Eurasian Bullfinch, Chaffinch, Coal Tit, Eurasian Coot, Dunnock, Feral Pigeon, Gadwall, Goldcrest, Common Goldeneye, Goosander, Great Spotted Woodpecker, Great Tit, European Greenfinch, Grey Wagtail, Eurasian Kestrel, Eurasian Linnet, Long-tailed Tit, Black-billed Magpie, Mallard, Common Moorhen, Mute Swan, Common Pheasant, Pied Wagtail, Common Pochard, Redwing, Reed Bunting, Rook, Common Shelduck, Eurasian Siskin, European Starling, Eurasian Tree Sparrow, House Sparrow, Tufted Duck, Bohemian Waxwing, Eurasian Wren, Yellowhammer, Red-necked Grebe, Willow Tit, Marsh Tit, Carrion Crow, Northern Shoveler, Great Cormorant, Lesser Redpoll, Common Kingfisher, Meadow Pipit, Eurasian Sparrowhawk, Little Grebe, European Goldfinch, Fieldfare, Eurasian Robin, Sanderling, Short-eared Owl, Little Egret, Grey Partridge, European Stonechat, European Golden Plover, Eurasian Oystercatcher, Common Redshank, Grey Heron, Blackcap, Eurasian Woodcock, Eurasian Skylark, Common Tern, Sand Martin, Northern House Martin, Lesser Black-backed Gull, Common Chiffchaff, Barn Swallow, Willow Warbler, Eurasian Jackdaw, Northern Wheatear, Common Whitethroat, Common Grasshopper Warbler, Sedge Warbler, Common Sandpiper, Spotted Flycatcher, Red-crested Pochard
+Black-headed Gull, Eurasian Blackbird, Blue Tit, Eurasian Bullfinch, Chaffinch, Coal Tit, Eurasian Coot, Dunnock, Feral Pigeon, Gadwall, Goldcrest, Common Goldeneye, Goosander, Great Spotted Woodpecker, Great Tit, European Greenfinch, Grey Wagtail, Eurasian Kestrel, Eurasian Linnet, Long-tailed Tit, Eurasian Magpie, Mallard, Common Moorhen, Mute Swan, Common Pheasant, Pied Wagtail, Common Pochard, Redwing, Reed Bunting, Rook, Common Shelduck, Eurasian Siskin, European Starling, Eurasian Tree Sparrow, House Sparrow, Tufted Duck, Bohemian Waxwing, Eurasian Wren, Yellowhammer, Red-necked Grebe, Willow Tit, Marsh Tit, Carrion Crow, Northern Shoveler, Great Cormorant, Lesser Redpoll, Common Kingfisher, Meadow Pipit, Eurasian Sparrowhawk, Little Grebe, European Goldfinch, Fieldfare, Eurasian Robin, Sanderling, Short-eared Owl, Little Egret, Grey Partridge, European Stonechat, European Golden Plover, Eurasian Oystercatcher, Common Redshank, Grey Heron, Blackcap, Eurasian Woodcock, Eurasian Skylark, Common Tern, Sand Martin, Northern House Martin, Lesser Black-backed Gull, Common Chiffchaff, Barn Swallow, Willow Warbler, Eurasian Jackdaw, Northern Wheatear, Common Whitethroat, Common Grasshopper Warbler, Sedge Warbler, Common Sandpiper, Spotted Flycatcher, Red-crested Pochard